 Major Requirements.
 The major in European studies consists of ten courses plus a thesis.
 The courses are distributed as follows:

-Electives.
-Majors complete three elective courses, in at least two different disciplines, from the list below.
+3) Electives.
+Three elective courses, in at least two different disciplines, from the list below:

 AVC 280.
 The Art of the Eighteenth Century.